Approved by the Energy, Environment, and Water Policy Committee on December 18, 2019

-- Closure of the fuel cycle and reduction in spent nuclear fuel waste, such as through reprocessing, for the long-term good of the nation and the preservation of uranium resources.
+- Closure of the nuclear fuel cycle through reprocessing, for the long-term good of the nation and the preservation of uranium resources.

 The nation urgently needs a valid storage solution for HLW from federal facilities, including those supporting the nuclear weapons program, and from commercial facilities, including nuclear power reactors.
 Geologic storage has been the recommended option for permanent management of spent nuclear fuel (SNF) and HLW for over half a century.
 The National Academy of Sciences (NAS) reported that deep geologic storage (in salt formations) was the most promising method to explore for disposing of HLW in 1957.
 NAS reaffirmed that position in 1966 and 1970.
 In 2001, NAS concluded that, after 40 years of study, "geologic storage remains the only scientifically and technically credible long-term solution available to meet safety needs without reliance on active management" and there is overwhelming international consensus on geologic disposal as the preferred option.
 Despite these studies, concerns have been expressed regarding radioactive pollution of groundwater sources, as well as potential release of radioactive products caused by earthquakes and terrorist activities.